toslali-ibm/llm-d-benchmark/README.md

 </p>

-## Quickstart K8s Launcher with Analysis
+## Quickstart K8s Benchmark Launcher for Existing Stacks

-For a simplified workflow that includes automated analysis of benchmark results, check out the quickstart-k8s launcher.
+For a simplified workflow that includes analysis of benchmark results, check out the `quickstart-existing-stack-benchmark` launcher.
 This workflow provides:

 - Easy deployment and execution of benchmarks on Kubernetes
 - Support for comparing multiple LLM models